Pochettino sacked by Tottenham | Goal.com

 And chairman Daniel Levy has confirmed that the club have decided to make a change, as Pochettino and his coaching staff, Jesus Perez, Miguel D’Agostino and Antoni Jimenez, have been let go.

-"We were extremely reluctant to make this change and it is not a decision the board has taken lightly, nor in haste," he told the club's website..
+"We were extremely reluctant to make this change and it is not a decision the board has taken lightly, nor in haste," Levy told the club's website..

 “It falls to the Board to make the difficult decisions - this one made more so given the many memorable moments we have had with Mauricio and his coaching staff - but we do so in the Club's best interests.